 Unlock St Martin

 St Martin has a unique heritage.
-After 140 years battling for its control, French and Dutch colonists decided, in 1648, to divide the territory between them.
+After 140 years battling for its control, French and Dutch settlers decided, in 1648, to divide the territory between them.
 And from the moment you enter this tropical paradise, you’ll understand why neither were willing to leave.

 TODAY, THIS 37-mile-island is the smallest inhabited territory to be shared by two nations.
 A carefree Caribbean charm radiates throughout and there’s no need for a passport should you wish to cross the border.
 Yet a cultural divide remains: the north has the feel of a sleepy French seaside town while the south buzzes with the vibrancy of Amsterdam.